-If you’re looking for romance, try a lavender silk wallpaper in a powder room.
+If you’re looking for something new, try purple in the kitchen.
 Or get a similar look at a lower price point by painting the space Globe Thistle then stenciling metallic designs on top.
-Because they’re small, powder rooms are the perfect place for designer flights of fancy.

 Don’t forget fuchsia as one of the options on your purple checklist.
 Go full-on Magenta in high gloss, and watch light bounce off the walls, creating a dramatic mirrored effect.
 Keep furniture complementary, streamlined and simple so the color is the star.